pyta-uoft/website/index.md

 ### Forbidden IO function (E9998) {#E9998}

-We do not expect to see I/O functions ([`input`], [`open`] and [`print`]) in our code in this course unless explicitly required.
-If we use print statements to debug our code, make sure to remove them before submission.
+Input / output functions ([`input`], [`open`] and [`print`]) should not be used in this course unless explicitly required.
+If `print` statements are used to debug the code, they should be removed prior to submission.

 ~~~~ {include="E9998_forbidden_io_function"}
 ~~~~

 ### Always returning in a loop (E9996) {#E9996}

-This error occurs when we *always* return something inside a loop body, which makes the loop execute only once.
+This error occurs when we *always* return something inside a loop body.
+This means that the loop will execute only once.

 ~~~~ {include="always_returning_example"}
 ~~~~